-To secure the payments, the Company provided the Commonwealth of Australia with an unconditional letter of credit, which was reduced as such payments were made.
-The letter of credit balance at March 29, 2013, was \$6.7 million.
-As of March 29, 2013, the U.S. dollar value of the remaining \$6.4 million (AUD) required payment was \$6.7 million.
-The final minimum payment was made on April 2, 2013, which reduced the letter of credit balance to zero.
+To secure the required minimum payments, the Company provided the Commonwealth of Australia with an unconditional letter of credit, which was reduced as such payments were made.
+The final required minimum payment of \$6.7 million was made on April 2, 2013, which eliminates the Company's requirement to provide the Commonwealth of Australia with a letter of credit.

-11. COMMITMENTS AND CONTINGENCIES (CONTINUED)
+12. COMMITMENTS AND CONTINGENCIES (CONTINUED)

-Other Matters - continued
+Other Matters (continued)